 Your portfolio’s balance between equity and fixed income should be tailored to your risk and return profile.
 Your financial advisor can help you determine (or reassess) the portfolio objective that’s right for you.

-We believe in diversifying a bond portfolio across the main fixed-income asset classes listed below.
-Then you can work with your financial advisor to diversify across sectors, maturities, issuers and bond categories (government, municipal, corporate).
+Whether you invest in individual bonds or packaged bond products, we believe in diversifying a bond portfolio across the main fixed-income asset classes listed on the following page.
+Then you can work with your financial advisor to diversify across sectors, maturities, issuers and bond categories (government, provincial, corporate).

 This chart describes Edwards Jones' overall investment steps to creating a portfolio and asset class guidance.